-Below is an excerpt from A Vagagond World, a book of single travel stories from an around-the-world journey that touched on over twenty countries.
-This book of single travel conveys the poignance, import, and changing dynamics of a long-term solo circumnavigation of the globe.
+Below is an excerpt from A Vagagond World, a global travel book describing an around-the-world journey that touched on over twenty countries.
+This global travel book conveys the poignance, import, and changing dynamics of a long-term solo circumnavigation of the globe.

-For more information on this book of travel stories, click here.
+For more information on this global travel book, click here.

 It began as a wisp of smoke, harmless and lazy on an Indian summer Sunday.
 By the time I had put my tools away and contemplated another excuse to remain outdoors, the wisp had risen to a cloud.
 The day was warm but clear, a day for bicycles, little league, flying a kite, or, as I had chosen, tinkering with the car, so as to ready it for sale.